DESI Dark Secrets: Data beyond DR1

 The first term in Eq.~\ref{DragHorizon2}, $H_0r_s$, is a function of $\Omega_M$, the dark-energy model and its parameters, i.e., $\Omega_\Lambda$, $w_0w_a$, or $\beta$, and $h$; it depends very weakly upon $h$, around $\pm 0.14\%$.
 The integral term in Eq.~\ref{DragHorizon1} depends upon $\Omega_M$ and very weakly upon $h$, around $\pm 0.06\%$, {\em assuming} that dark energy is unimportant around the time of decoupling and last-scattering.
 This assumption would be violated for example by the introduction of early dark energy.

-In summary, for a given $\Omega_M$ and dark-energy parameters, the powerful Planck constraint to $\theta_*$ determines $H_0r_d$.
-This means that $H_0r_d$ is no longer a free parameter that needs to fixed by minimizing $\chi^2$ for a given dark-energy model.
-We have re-run of our $\chi^2$'s for a massive scalar field model using the CMB to fix $H_0r_d$ rather than to determine it by minimizing the DESI $\chi^2$.
-The results are shown in Fig.~\ref{CMBchi2}, and the differences are small.
+To summarize, for a given $\Omega_M$ and dark-energy parameters, the powerful Planck constraint to $\theta_*$ determines $H_0r_d$.
+This means that $H_0r_d$ is no longer an additional parameter that needs to fixed by minimizing $\chi^2$ or marginalizing over.\footnote{We have re-run of our $\chi^2$'s for a massive scalar field model using the CMB to fix $H_0r_d$ rather than to determine it by minimizing the DESI $\chi^2$; the differences are small.} This means that in using the DESI and SNe data to study dark energy, we need only focus on $\Omega_M$ and the parameters that describe the dark energy model.